 Krishna is called Keshav for several reasons:

 - Slayer of the demon Keshi: Kansa, Krishna’s uncle, sent the demon Keshi as a horse to kill him.
 Krishna killed Keshi by strangling him.
-Because of this, he earned the name Keshav, which means “slayer of Keshi.”
+As a result, he earned the name Keshav, which means “slayer of Keshi.”

 - One with beautiful hair: The name also highlights Krishna’s long, flowing hair.
-This emphasizes his charming appearance.
+This emphasises his charming appearance.

 - Lord Vishnu: Keshav is one of the thousand names of Lord Vishnu.
 Since Krishna is an avatar of Vishnu, this name shows his power as the preserver and protector of the universe.